Sulpicia Praetextata

 Sulpicia Praetextata (/sʌlˈpɪʃə/) was an ancient Roman noblewoman who lived in the Roman Empire in the 1st century.

 Family background

 Praetextata was a member of the gens Sulpicia.
-She was the daughter of Quintus Sulpicius Camerinus Peticus, suffect consul in 46 and an unnamed mother.
+She was the daughter of Quintus Sulpicius Camerinus Peticus, suffect consul in 46 and a mother whose name is not known.
 Her brother was Quintus Sulpicius Camerinus Pythicus, who was of consular standing.

 Marriage, issue and life

 Praetextata married Marcus Licinius Crassus Frugi who served as a consul in 64.
 He was one of the four sons born to the Roman Politician Marcus Licinius Crassus Frugi and Scribonia.

 Praetextata bore Frugi the following children: